aschrein/aschrein.github.io/_posts/2019-08-11-metro_breakdown.markdown

 ![untitled](/assets/metro/final.png)

 This is the frame we are going to break down.
 Looking at the dawn with bratukha after the arrival on Volga mission.

+The scene exhibits a lot of the engine features.
+It's not the most beautiful, in my opinion.
+I prefer the Caspian mission, probably because of the contrast with everlasting winter in Moscow.

 ### Landscape heightmap extrude
 ![untitled](/assets/metro/1_terrain_heightmap/src_0_05.png)